mxbchr/sinilink-modbus_xy6509x_sk150/README.md

 2. Controls / Memory groups (M0–M9) editing
    Adds convenient editing of the PSU’s memory groups.
-   Those are the settings you’d normally reach via the PSU’s “I-SET"-Button long press  menu In Home Assistant:
+   Those are the settings you’d normally reach via the PSU’s “I-SET"-Button long press menu.
+   In Home Assistant:

 * Select which memory group you want to edit using **“Memory group to edit”** (M0…M9)